-We calculate EBITDA as net income or loss excluding: (1) interest expense; (2) provision for income taxes, including income taxes applicable to sale of assets; and (3) depreciation and amortization.
-We believe EBITDA is useful to investors in evaluating our operating performance because it helps investors compare our operating performance between periods and between REITs by removing the impact of our capital structure (primarily expense) and asset base (primarily depreciation and amortization) from our operating results.
+We calculate EBITDA as net income or loss excluding: (1) interest expense; (2) provision for income taxes, including income taxes applicable to sale of assets; (3) depreciation and amortization; and (4) joint venture items including interest, depreciation and amortization.
+We believe EBITDA is useful to investors in evaluating our operating performance because it helps investors compare our operating performance between periods and between REITs by removing the impact of our capital structure (primarily interest expense) and asset base (primarily depreciation and amortization) from our operating results.
 In addition, we use EBITDA as one measure in determining the value of hotel acquisitions and dispositions.

-We further adjust EBITDA for certain additional items, including hotel property acquisition costs, amortization of non-cash share-based compensation and costs associated with the departure of our former chief financial officer, which are referred to as "Other charges included in general and administrative expenses" below and which we believe are not indicative of the performance of our underlying hotel properties.
-We believe that Adjusted EBITDA provides investors with another financial measure that may facilitate comparisons of operating performance between periods and between REITs.
+We further adjust EBITDA for certain additional items, including hotel property acquisition costs, costs associated with the departure of the former Chief Financial Officer which are referred to as "other charges" below, amortization of non-cash share-based compensation which we believe are not indicative of the performance of our underlying hotel properties and acquisition costs related to the joint venture.
+We believe that Adjusted EBITDA provides investors with another financial measure that may facilitate comparisons of operating performance between periods and between REITs that report similar measures.

-The following is a reconciliation between net loss to EBITDA and Adjusted EBITDA for the year ended December 31, 2010 (in thousands):
+The following is reconciliation of net loss to EBITDA and Adjusted EBITDA for the years ended December 31, 2011 and 2010 (in thousands):

-For the Year Ended December 31, 2010
+For the years ended December 31

+2011 2010

-Earnings Before Interest, Taxes,
+Earnings Before Interest, Taxes, Depreciation and Amortization

-Depreciation and Amortization ("EBITDA"):
+("EBITDA"):

-Net loss attributable to common shareholders \$(1,217)
+Net loss attributable to common shareholders \$ (9,105) \$(1,217)

-Interest expense 932
+Interest expense 8,190 932

-Income tax expense 17
+Income tax expense 69 17

-Depreciation and amortization 2,564
+Depreciation and amortization 11,971 2,564

+Adjustments for joint venture items 1,773

-EBITDA 2,296
+EBITDA 11,125 2,296

-Hotel property acquisition costs 3,189
+Hotel property acquisition costs 7,706 3,189

-Share based compensation 1,070
+Adjustments for joint venture items 473

-Other charges included in general and administrative expenses(1) 345
+Other charges included in general and administrative expenses 345

+Share based compensation 1,571 1,070

-Adjusted EBITDA \$ 6,900
+Adjusted EBITDA \$22,648 \$ 6,900